BestTimesToVisit.com Logo

 Rental Cars

-Cost:Approximately $40-$70 per day, depending on the vehicle and rental company.
+Cost:Approximately $40-$70 per day, depending on the vehicle type and rental company.

 Taxis

-Taxis are readily available, particularly around tourist hubs like hotels, the airport, and Garapan.
-They are a convenient option for shorter trips or when you don't want the hassle of driving.
+Taxis are readily available in major tourist areas like Garapan and at the airport.
+They are a good option for short trips or when you don't want to deal with driving and parking.

 Hotel Shuttles